Browse Tax Articles

-An employer-provided education or tuition assistance program can be a valuable fringe benefit.
-By law, you can exclude up to $5,250 of employer-provided education assistance from your income.
+Some employers offer education or tuition-assistance programs.
+These can be a valuable fringe benefit.
+You can exclude up to $5,250 of this education assistance from your income.

-An educational assistance plan can also include employer-provided instructional courses and expenses, like:
+An educational assistance plan can also include employer-provided:

 Educational assistance doesn't include providing or paying for these items:

-Your total educational benefits might be more than $5,250.
+Your total education benefits might be more than $5,250.
 If so, the exclusion applies to the first $5,250 in benefits you receive during the year.

-If you received education benefits not covered by this provision, you might be able to exclude them as job-related educational expenses.
-To qualify, the course must benefit the employer and apply to your job.
-It also must be an undergraduate, graduate, or continuing professional education course.
+Some employees receive education benefits not covered by this provision.
+So, you might be able to exclude them as job-related educational expenses.
+To qualify, the course must:

-To learn more, see IRS Publication 970: Tax Benefits for Education.
+To learn more, see Publication 970: Tax Benefits for Education at www.irs.gov.